ipython/ipython/docs/source/interactive/plotting.rst

 that should be available by default on IPython 5.4+ and 6.1+, or that you can import with ``from IPython.display import display``.
 Then use ``display(<your object>)`` instead of ``print()``, and if possible your object will be displayed with a richer representation.
-In the terminal of course, there wont be much difference as object are most of the time represented by text, but in notebook and similar interface you will get richer outputs.
+In the terminal of course, there won't be much difference as object are most of the time represented by text, but in notebook and similar interface you will get richer outputs.